ros-controls/ros2_control/doc/introspection.rst

 .. _monitoring_and_tuning:

 Along with the above introspection data, the ``controller_manager`` also publishes the statistics of the execution time and periodicity of the read and write cycles of the hardware components and the update cycle of the controllers.
-This is done by registering the statistics of these variables and publishing them on the ``~/statistics`` topic.
-Additionally, the ros2_control ``controller_interface`` has a ``ControllerUpdateStats`` structure which can be used to monitor the controller update rate and the missed update cycles.
-The data is published to the ``/diagnostics`` and also ``/controller_manager/introspection_data/*`` topics.
-This can be used to fine tune the controller update rate.
+This is done by registering the statistics of these variables and publishing them on the ``~/statistics`` topic, a summary is also published to the ``/diagnostics`` topic.

 All the registered variables are published over 3 topics: ``~/statistics/full``, ``~/statistics/names``, and ``~/statistics/values``.
 - The ``~/statistics/full`` topic publishes the full introspection data along with names and values in a single message.
 This can be useful to track or view variables and information from command line.